 - Ultra processed foods with additives and emulsifiers like polysorbate-80 and carrageenan

 - Alcoholic beverages

-By reducing your intake of highly processed foods and saturated fats as well as alcohol while increasing fibre, you can help reduce your risk of flare!
+By reducing your intake of highly processed foods and saturated fats as well as alcohol while increasing fiber, you can help reduce your risk of flare!
 Importantly though, it’s not about a single day of eating.
-The whole dietary pattern or picture is what either sets us up for or helps protect us from a flare and can help lengthen the time from a future flare occurring.
+The whole dietary pattern helps protect us from a flare and can help lengthen the time from a future flare occurring.

 It’s also important to note that there is not one diet out there for everyone and it is best to take an individualized approach to your best health.
 The Crohn’s and Colitis Dietitians can help determine what dietary strategies and patterns are best for you and your IBD.

 What does a low inflammatory diet pattern look like?